 Ensuring the right fit

 Some owners of short-muzzled dogs—such as Boxers—have been reluctant to use halters because they believed the breed's short nose made it easy for them to slip off.
-Today, many equipment makers offer models that fit well on smaller muzzled dogs.
+Today, many equipment makers offer models that fit well on shorter-muzzled dogs.

 When fitting, make sure the collar strap rides high up on your dog's neck, closer to the ears than shoulders.
 The snout or nose strap should fit snugly around the muzzle and not too close to the eyes.
 Your veterinarian, breeder, or pet supply store will be able to help you with proper halter fit.